rolinmb/py-qregister/README.md

 This 'massively distributed hybrid computational' task network in essence aims be simulating our local region of the universe with these desired probabilities remaining true indefinitely. (i.e. end of simulation with encoded parameters is uncomputable)

+Only such a 'massively distrubuted hybrid computational task network' would be able to break modern RSA encryption algorithms/conduct Shor's algorithm in reasonable time.

 {START IRL QUANTUM COMPUTING INFO FROM CHATGPT}

 In real quantum computing hardware, qubits and qudits are typically made from physical systems that can exhibit and control quantum states reliably.
 Here are some common types of qubit implementations and the elements or systems they use: